Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/parsing-pdfs-in-rust.md

 documents was completely turned on its head.

-You see, I used to believe that a PDF was a declarative format containing a bunch of high-level objects like `Table` and `Heading` and so on, almost like HTML...
-However, after skimming through [the PDF format spec][reference] from Adobe (which is itself a PDF - how meta!) it was evident that PDF is more like an interpreted language where you'll go through each `Operation` in a page executing draw calls and updating the renderer's state as you go.
+You see, I used to believe that a PDF was a declarative format containing a bunch of high-level objects like `Table` and `Heading` and so on (almost like HTML)...
+However, after skimming through [the PDF format spec][reference] from Adobe (which is itself a PDF - how meta!) it was evident that PDF is more like an interpreted programming language where you'll go through each `Operation` in a page executing draw calls and updating the renderer's state as you go.

 That makes things interesting.
+It means I can't just look for a (hypothetical) `Table` object in the DOM and iterate over its `cells` field.

-It means I can't just look for a (hypothetical) `Table` object and iterate over its `cells` field.
 Instead I'll need to iterate over every instruction and keep track of the current state.

 These instructions are pretty low-level, too.
 Here are (as best I can tell) the instructions for drawing the *"Surname"* and *"First Name"* cells.